 Rio grew out of Centro, so this is where you find the bulk of the city’s historical sites, churches and the best museums.
-On 1 March 2013 the port area of Centro witnessed the opening of the Museu do Arte do Rio (MAR), one of many new cultural institutions that are scheduled to open prior to the 2016 Olympics, including on the eve of the Games, the magnificent Museu do Amanhã and AquaRio, Rio’s new aquarium.
+In March 2013 the port area of Centro witnessed the opening of the Museu do Arte do Rio (MAR), one of many new cultural institutions that opened in time for the 2016 Olympics, including on the eve of the Games, the magnificent Museu do Amanhã and AquaRio, Rio’s new aquarium.
 The largest in South America.
 In December 2019 a giant observation wheel, Rio Star, was added to the area’s list of attractions.

 Flamengo and Catete: Until the 1940s Flamengo and Catete were the place to live and as recently as 1954 home to the Brazilian presidents.
-As the city spread through to Copacabana so the wealthy moved on.
+As the city spread through to Copacabana, so the wealthy moved on.
 But with the massive face lift that the area received in the late 1950s, resulting in Flamengo Park, and with the over crowding of Copacabana, many of Rio’s older and wealthier residents found their way back to enjoy the luxury that the older, bigger, beach front apartments of Flamengo offer.
-The rebirth and refurbishments of the Gloria Hotel will give the region a new lease on life.

 Botafogo: An extension of Flamengo, Botafogo is a busy and important crossroads that sifts and separates the traffic pouring into Centro from Copacabana and the Lagoa.
 A number of palatial office blocks give the area a more business like flavour than Flamengo, a flavour that is enhanced by a number of stores and movie houses.